aquilax/dirble-cli/README.md

    0.0.1

 COMMANDS:
-   stations, st Get List of stations help, h  Shows a list of commands or help for one command
+   stations, st		Get List of stations countries		Get list of countries country-stations	Get List of stations for country continents		Get list of continents countries		Get countries for continent search, s		Search for station help, h		Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --token, -t      API Token [$DIRBLE_API_TOKEN] --help, -h       show help
+   --token, -t 		API Token [$DIRBLE_API_TOKEN]
+   --help, -h		show help
    --version, -v	print the version
 ```